Easy Pumpkin Trifle

 Trifles look so pretty that it is hard to dig into them.
 Using a large spoon, dig deep into the bottom, going straight down and then bringing it all up together at once.
 This will give all the layers at once!

-How long does trifle last in the fridge?
+How long does pumpkin trifle last in the fridge?

-Any leftovers can be stored in the refrigerator for two to three days.
+Store leftovers in the refrigerator for two to three days.
 Tightly wrap with plastic wrap or place in an air tight container with a lid.
 You can even separate the ingredients until ready to serve.

 Prep Time 25 minutes